-How do I find respite care?
+How do I find respite care for autism?

 There are a few different avenues of exploration to find respite care for your loved one.
 The first step is to learn about the types of respite options that may exist in your community such as an in-home or out-of-home model.
 In addition, respite services can be available to families through provider agencies with trained staff or through a more informal network of support.
-Find more helpful information about respite models as well as a respite locator from the National Respite Network here.
+Find more helpful information about respite models as well as a respite locator from the National Respite Network.

 The National Respite Network has also put together a helpful guide: 9 Steps to Respite Care for Family Caregivers of Children and Adults with Intellectual and Developmental Disabilities - A Pathway to Get the Break You Deserve.

-How do I pay for respite care?
+Who pays for respite care or how do I pay for respite care?